TrevorEdris/hypernova-bot/README.md

 ### Local

-Local storage consists of a `sync.Map`, where the key is a string and the value is an `item.Model`, defined in `./app/model/item/model.go`.
+Local storage consists of a `sync.Map`, where the key is a string and the value is an `domain.Item`, defined in `./app/domain/model.go`.

 ### DynamoDB